wjudho/google-data-analytics-capstone-project/datajournal.md

 #### 2. Why Do You Want to be a Data Analyst
 ##### Ask Questions to Make Data-Driven Decision
-> Continues from previous example. <strong>Data will tell me problem even before people realize there is problem</strong>.<br>
+> Continues from previous example. <strong>Data will help us realize problem even before people realize there is problem</strong>.<br>

 #### 3. Have You Work On a Data Project Before
 ##### Capstone Case Study